 It’s going to sound simple, but it isn’t, because almost everyone gets it wrong.

-- Do not hire someone just because they worked at Facebook or Salesforce in “sales”.
+- Do not hire someone just because they worked at Datadog or HubSpot or Shopify or Box or Salesforce in “sales”.

-- Do not hire someone that Talks the Talk because you think you “don’t know how to sell” and they do.
-You do know how to sell if you have even 1 paying customer.
+- Do not hire someone that Talks the Talk because you think “I don’t know how to sell” and they do.
+You do know how to sell if you have even 1 or 2 paying customers, and especially if you have even 10 paying customers.
 You just aren’t great at it.
-But you know.
+But you know what works.
+You’ve done it after 10 paying customers.

 - Do not hire someone because of their “experience in sales”, per se.
 Experience is good, but 95% of that experience will not be on point.